xinyiz98/xinyiz98.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at MIT in EECS advised by Prof. Caroline Uhler.
+I will be joining AITHYRA in Vienna, Austria as a principle investigator.
+I completed my PhD in the EECS department at MIT, advised by Prof. Caroline Uhler.
 My research focuses on developing innovative machine-learning models that integrate multimodal data to achieve a comprehensive view of cell state and tissue organization across diseases and to identify cost-effective biomarkers, by leveraging theoretical advances in machine learning and causal inference.

 Publications
 ======